mohammed183/re_vit/markdown/02-Claims.md

 ::: {.cell .markdown}
 ## Claim 2: The performance of the Vision Transformer on the classification task after fine tuning improves with the increase of the pretraining dataset size

-The authors claim that their Vision Transformer models can learn more effectively from larger datasets than conventional CNNs, which enhances their performance on downstream tasks.
-This means that the vision transformer can transfer the knowledge learned from previous datasets to new ones more effectively than the ResNet models.
+The authors claim that their **Vision Transformer** models can learn more effectively from larger datasets than conventional **CNNs**, which enhances their performance on downstream tasks.
+This means that the vision transformer can transfer the knowledge learned from previous datasets to new ones more effectively than the **ResNet** models.

 To demonstrate their claim, the authors compared the ResNet models and the vision transformer models that were pretrained on three different datasets: **ImageNet**, **ImageNet-21k** and **JFT-300M**.
 They then fine-tuned the models on the ImageNet dataset for classification.
 The figure below shows how the pretraining dataset size affects the test accuracy of the models.